 If your computer is infected with "adware", "spyware" or "malware", then you'll likely see reduced computer performance.
 This will likely cause everything on your computer to work more slowly.
-Download our free McAfee security software that will shield your computer from the latest security threats and learn more about Internet security.
+Download our free Security Suite by McAfee® software that will shield your computer from the latest security threats and learn more about Internet security.

 Your computer’s hardware

 The processor, hard drive, network card, graphics accelerator and even the amount of RAM impact the speed with which your computer can process Internet data.
 Upgrading your RAM is one of the easiest, least expensive ways to boost speed.
 In general, older computers will limit the speed you receive with your TWC, or any other, Internet service.

 Your operating system